OmSonawane-360/deloitte-data-analytics-simulation-experience/README.md

 - Identified the factory and machine with the most downtime.

 ### **Task 2: (Next Step) Data Analysis & Reporting**
-*(You can update this after completing Task 2 if you want to include screenshots or steps.)*

 ---